splunk/public-o11y-docs/gdi/opentelemetry/components/cumulative-to-delta-processor.rst

                   - <metric_2_name>
                   - <metric_n_name>
                match_type: strict
+         #
+         #  Exclude rules take precedence over include rules
+         #
          exclude:
                metrics:
                   - ".*metric.*"
                match_type: regexp

-.. note:: If you don't specify include or exclude lists, the processor converts all cumulative sum or histogram metrics to delta aggregation temporality.
+Use ``include`` and ``exclude`` rules to define which metrics you want to convert to delta temporality.
+If you don't specify include or exclude lists, the processor converts all cumulative sum or histogram metrics to delta temporality.

 To complete the configuration, include the receiver in any pipeline of the ``service`` section of your configuration file.
 For example: